department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 ### What happens after I apply for a medallion?

-Once a request for a medallion is received and approved, we'll mail your medallion toyou.
+Once a request for a medallion is received and approved, we'll mail your medallion to you.
 We include a kit that helps you attach the medallion to the Veteran's headstone, marker, mausoleum, or columbarium niche cover.

+## Pre-World War I headstones and markers

+### What is a pre-World War I headstone or marker?

+A pre-World War I headstone or marker is a memorial item used for the gravesite of a Civil War or Spanish American War Veteran.

+### What does a pre-World War I headstone look like and what types are available??

+##### Marble
+- **Dimensions**: <br>
+**A:** 12 inches wide x 42 inches tall x 3 inches thick <br>
+**B:** 13 inches wide x 42 inches tall x 3 inches thick <br>
+**C:** 10 inches wide x 39 inches tall x 3 inches thick
+- **Lettering:** Lettering is raised inside a recessed shield

+**Note:** If you're requesting a pre-World War I marble headstone, check "Upright Marble" in block 11 and write "XA", "XB" or "XC" to choose your headstone size.

+##### Granite

+- **Dimensions**: <br>
+**A:** 12 inches wide x 42 inches tall x 3 inches thick <br>
+- **Lettering:** Lettering is raised inside a recessed shield

+**Note:** If you're requesting a pre-World War I granite headstone, check "Granite" in block 11 and write "YA" to choose your headstone size.